 Global crises, unfortunately, are threatening to reverse that progress.
 We need to effectively fight these crises and invest in global health in order to achieve the fourth UN Sustainable Development Goal: good health and well-being.

 Here’s how you can do your part.

 Stay informed, follow guidelines, and sign our petition

-To defeat the pandemic, we must defeat it everywhere.
 Viruses know no borders, and none of us are safe until all of us are safe.
 That’s what we’re standing up for at ONE — coming together globally to end the pandemic for everyone, everywhere.
-Easy ways to join us and fight the pandemic include staying informed on the latest news, following local and global guidelines like mask-wearing, social distancing, and getting vaccinated, and signing our petition to demand a quick end to the pandemic.
+Easy ways to join us and fight the pandemic include staying informed on the latest news, following local and global guidelines, and signing our petition to demand a quick end to the pandemic.

 Exercise is important to maintaining physical health.
 A lack of exercise can lead to a higher risk of contracting diseases like cardiovascular disease, diabetes, and more.
 Physical activity can also improve mental health and general well-being.
 But despite all of those positive effects, “1 in 4 adults do not meet the global recommended levels of physical activity.”

 So do something positive for yourself and your health and get moving.
 Whether it’s jogging, dancing, climbing, or playing a sport, there are many ways to get active.

 Donating blood is one of the most direct ways to help others’ health.
 Blood donations can help cancer patients, those who have been involved in an accident, and surgical patients.
 In fact, “blood is the most precious gift that anyone can give to another person — [it’s] the gift of life,” according to the WHO.
 Learn more about the importance of blood donations and check with your local Red Cross network to find out where and how you can donate.